Ghoul (band)

 Ghoul is an American death/thrash metal band from Oakland, California, formed in 2001.
-Though the members' actual identities are meant to be concealed, it is known that some members or past members of Ghoul also play or have played in other bands such as Impaled, Dystopia, Wolves in the Throne Room, Exhumed, Phobia, Morbid Angel, Asunder and Morbosidad.
+Though the members conceal their identities, some members or past members of Ghoul play or have played in other bands such as Impaled, Dystopia, Wolves in the Throne Room, Exhumed, Phobia, Morbid Angel, Asunder and Morbosidad.
 Ghoul has released five studio albums.

 History

 Ghoul was signed after self-releasing a demo.
 In 2008, Ghoul released a split 7-inch with Brody's Militia.
-In November 2011, the band released their fourth album, Transmission Zero, and embarked on a North American tour opening for fellow shock rockers Gwar.
-In early 2012, Ghoul once again toured the United States, opening for Gwar.
-In mid-2012, the band toured the U.S. on a headlining run, playing festivals such as Maryland Deathfest, Chaos in Tejas, and the third annual GWAR B-Q. The band teamed up with Cannabis Corpse for a brief tour of Europe in January/February 2013.
+In November 2011, the band released their fourth album, Transmission Zero, and embarked on a North American tour opening for Gwar.
+In early 2012, Ghoul toured the United States, opening for Gwar.
+In mid-2012, the band headlined a tour of the U.S., playing festivals such as Maryland Deathfest, Chaos in Tejas, and the third annual Gwar B-Q. The band teamed up with Cannabis Corpse for a brief tour of Europe in January/February 2013.